mikenomitch/terraform-aws-hashistack/README.md

 ### TODOs

-- Get Fabio and Docker container running as example tasks
+- Get Consul template running
 - Add separate server and client nodes
-  - With option for cheap dev version?
-- Get Consul template running
+- Get Docker container running as example task
 - Nice outputs on terraform apply for quick access
 - Write out How to Use Docs
   - Variables necessary
   - Commands for ssh-ing